rejuvyesh/homepage/aboutme.md

 Hi!
 I am Jayesh Kumar Gupta.
 I am a junior undergraduate at IIT Kanpur, and although I find writing about myself little weird, I figure that if you have clicked the [`About`](#) link then you probably want to know a little more than that.

 I was born and raised at [Jodhpur](https://en.wikipedia.org/wiki/Jodhpur), Rajasthan in India.
-Although, I've not traveled to a number of places, the internet never lets me shake of the the sense of wonder at seeing just how wonderfully vast, and shockingly small, the world is.
+Although, I've not traveled to a number of places, the internet never lets me shake off the the sense of wonder at seeing just how wonderfully vast, and shockingly small, the world is.
 Although I study Electrical Engineering at IIT Kanpur, I am interested in anything to do with science.

 ### Things I love: